-This is the most basic course o learn more about scuba diving.
+This is the most basic course to learn more about scuba diving.
 It combines classroom training and pool practice.Then it’s straight to diving in the ocean.

-The course runs for 3 to 4 days during which you complete 4 to 5 open water dives and voila, you become a certified open water diver.
+The course runs for 3 to 4 days during which you complete 4 to 5 open water dives and voila, you have become a certified open water diver.
 Once certified, you can dive anywhere in the world with a diving partner or a professional.
 The OWD certification lets you dive up to a depth of 18 meters ( 60 feet)

 – Minimum age requirement to enroll for the course is 10 years.